hydraulic-institute/edb/source/01_pump-fundamentals/04_pump-principles.md

 **Impeller specific speed** is an index of pump performance at the pump’s best efficiency point (BEP) rate of flow, with the maximum diameter impeller, and at a given rotational speed.

-Specific speed, Ns, is used with <units us = "US customary units" metric = "metric customary units"/> and is expressed by the following equation:
+Specific speed, Ns, is used with US customary units and is expressed by the following equation:

 <span class= equation-label >(1.D.1)</span>